LIST OF PLACES:I–Z

 Wikipedia | Bible Dictionary | Bible Maps | Google Maps

-Hilly desert that lies east of Jerusalem and descends to the Dead Sea
+Hilly desert east of Jerusalem that descends to the Dead Sea

 Wikipedia | Bible Dictionary | Bible Photographs | Google Maps